-On the site of an old sportfishing dock, this popular spot offers seafood from around the globe—from Mississippi catfish to black sea bass from Australia.
+On the site of an old sportfishing dock, this popular spot offers a variety of seafood—from Idaho rainbow trout to locally caught black cod.
 There's a tranquil bay view from either the dining room, which is adorned with early-1900s fishing photos, or the waterfront patio.
 Favorites include blackened swordfish, local red snapper, and calamari steak for those who miss the abalone that used to be common in the area.
 There's an emphasis on freshness—the menu changes daily—and wines and craft brews are reasonably priced.

 Aug 28, 2007

 Upon arrival the hostess was firm when she said that she had inside seating available.
 It was a lovely evening and the restaurant is on the water and we felt uncomfortable when we asked if we could sit on the patio.
 We did sit outside with many other guests and then a lite breeze caused a large umbrella to fall on our table.
 When asked to have it moved our shy, nervous waitress said she wasn't sure why it was still up because it had fallen earlier